tonytw1/squirrel-detector/README.md

 We can create a Google Cloud machine image of the setup instance for a faster restart next time.

-Uploading the check points from our inhouse training we can resume where we left off.
+Uploading the check points from our in house training we can resume where we left off.

 Comparing the per-step time with our local hardware the K80 looks slightly quicker.

 ```
 I0525 09:57:42.750132 140193608288064 model_lib_v2.py:680] Step 10400 per-step time 0.734s loss=737993.750
 ```

-`retraining/train.bash`

 ### Loss blow outs